dedonlab/metagenomic_PT-seq_data_analysis/README.md

 ### 3. Align PTseq reads to the reference genomes
 We used the most abundant 200 genomes estimated by Kraken2-Bracken as the reference genomes of the gut microbiome for the sample.
-Retrieve the most abundant 200 genomes (fna files) from https://www.ebi.ac.uk/metagenomics/genome-catalogues/human-gut-v2-0-2 put them in the folder work/demo/fna_200clean.
+Retrieve the most abundant 200 genomes (fna files) from https://www.ebi.ac.uk/metagenomics/genome-catalogues/human-gut-v2-0-2.
+Put them in the folder work/demo/fna_200clean.
 For demo, the compressed reference genomes are provided at https://doi.org/10.6084/m9.figshare.31476859.
 Extract and put the 'fna_200clean' folder in the work/demo directory.

-Prepare scripts for mapper, 'mapper_brackentop200_R12.sh' and 'mapper_brackentop200_R2.sh' as required https://github.com/mathjeff/mapper
+Prepare mapper scripts, 'mapper_brackentop200_R12.sh' and 'mapper_brackentop200_R2.sh', following the instruction https://github.com/mathjeff/mapper.
-'mapper_brackentop200_R12.sh' is used to align read 1 and 2, whereas 'mapper_brackentop200_R2.sh' is used to align read 2 only.
+'mapper_brackentop200_R12.sh' is used to align read 1 and 2, and 'mapper_brackentop200_R2.sh' is used to align read 2 only.

 A demo 'demo_mapper_top200_R12.sh' and 'demo_mapper_top200_R2.sh' are provided in the repository.